 Serve the Petition:

-Ensure that the custodial parent or entity responsible for the childβs custody arrangement is properly served with a copy of the petition.
-This is typically accomplished through a legally sanctioned process, and your attorney can facilitate this step.
+The petitioner must ensure they properly serve the custodial parent or entity with a copy of the petition.
+A legally sanctioned process typically achieves this, and an attorney can help with this step.
 The court will then review the petition to determine if it presents a valid claim for a writ of habeas corpus.
 If the court deems your claim credible, they may issue the writ, instructing the custodian to present the child before the court for further evaluation.

 Await the Court Hearing: